James Lukaszewski: Career

-Awards
+Recognition

-Honored a multitude of times by business leaders, companies, colleges, and universities for his work in the field and as a Public Relations Educator, Mr. Lukaszewski received many honors from the PRSA, including President's Citation Award in 2000 and every year since, the Donald G. Padilla Distinguished Practitioner Award, a Distinguished Alumni Award in 2013, and the John W. Hill Lifetime Achievement Award in 2010.
+He has been honored by business leaders, companies, colleges, and universities for his work in the field and as a Public Relations Educator, Mr. Lukaszewski received honors from the PRSA, including President's Citation Award in 2000 and every year since, the Donald G. Padilla Distinguished Practitioner Award, a Distinguished Alumni Award in 2013, and the John W. Hill Lifetime Achievement Award in 2010.

 He is a member of the Rowan University Public Relations Hall of Fame and the PRSA Lloyd B. Dennis Distinguished Leadership Award.

-Trust Across America has conferred its Lifetime Achievement Award and nationally recognized his thought leadership in trustworthy business for many years.
+Trust Across America has conferred its Lifetime Achievement Award and nationally recognized for his leadership on trustworthy business for many years.

 He was a Ben Bronstein Lecturer at Pennsylvania State University in 2013 and received the Drew Middleton Award for Distinguished Service in support of the U.S. Marine Corps E. Coast Command.

 He is a member of the PRSA's College of Fellows (Fellow PRSA) and the PRSA's Board of Ethics & Professional Standards (BEPS) Emeritus Member.